-This service provides ATOVS products covering datasparse areas, derived from data received by all HRPT stations from the following satellites (listed in order of priority): Metop-B, Metop-A, NOAA's N19 and N18 (N15 until 27-April-2017).
+This service provides ATOVS products covering datasparse areas, derived from data received by all HRPT stations from the following satellites (listed in order of priority): Metop-B, Metop-A, NOAA's N19 and N18.
 Note that Metop's AHRPT partial coverage data is used.